Fraggle Rock: Gorgs

-Outside another exit from Fraggle Rock live a small family of Gorgs, fat furry humanoids standing about 180 in.
+Outside another exit from Fraggle Rock live a small family of Gorgs, fat furry humanoids standing about 15 ft.
 The husband and wife of the family, Pa, and Ma, consider themselves the King and Queen of the Universe, with their son Junior Gorg as its prince and heir-apparent, but to all appearances, they are simple farmers with a rustic house and garden patch.
 In "The Gorg Who Would Be King", Pa says he has ruled for 742 years.

 Fraggles are considered pests by the Gorgs, as they often steal radishes from the garden.
 The Fraggles do not consider it stealing.
 The Gorgs use the radishes to make anti-vanishing cream, without which they disappear headfirst.

 The Silly Creatures of Outer Space

 In the North American, French, and German versions of Fraggle Rock (along with most other foreign dubs), the connection between Fraggle Rock and Outer Space is a small hole in the wall of the workshop of an eccentric inventor named Doc and his (Muppet) dog Sprocket.
 In the British version, the situation is much the same, except that the hole leads into the living quarters of a lighthouse where the keeper lives with his dog, Sprocket.

 Gobo must go out into Doc's workshop to retrieve the postcards from his uncle Matt from the wastebasket where Doc throws them, assuming they are misdelivered.
 Traveling Matt (a pun on traveling matte, the film compositing technique used in his segments) is exploring the wider world, observing humans, and reporting humorously false conclusions about their everyday behavior.

 Sprocket often sees and chases Gobo, but can't convince Doc anything lives beyond the wall.
 Sprocket and Doc have many similar miscommunications throughout the series, given the language barrier, but overall, they understand each other quite well.

 In the final episode arc of the original North American version of the show, Doc himself finally meets Gobo and befriends him.
 Gobo tells Doc that Fraggles refer to humans as "silly creatures", and apologizes.
 Doc tells him that he thinks that it is a very good name for humans.
 Unfortunately in the final episode, Doc and Sprocket have to move to another state, but the Fraggles discover a magic tunnel that allows them to visit Doc and Sprocket's new home easily at any time.